 The Organization is exposed to interest rate risk from fluctuations in interest rates depending on prevailing rates at renewal of fixed income investments.
 To manage this exposure, the Organization invests mainly in fixed income securities (federal or provincial government securities, guaranteed investment certificates or securities backed by any chartered bank), and cash and/or money market investments as determined by the Organization's portfolio manager and in accordance with the Organization's investment policy.
 To further manage interest rate risk, the Organization's investment portfolio has been laddered so that investment maturities are staggered over the long term.
 Although the overall philosophy of the investment fund is to hold securities until maturity, trading of the portfolio is allowed should the potential for a significant capital gain arise through the movement of interest rates.
-This investment approach ensures that the portfolio achieves stable and reliable rates of return with minimal interest rate reinvestment risk, and minimal transaction costs.
+This investment risk, and minimal transaction costs.